substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-This code change adds a migration that unreserves all deposits and unlocks all stake held by the elections-phragmen pallet.
+This code change adds a migration that unreserves all deposits and unlocks all stake held by the Elections-phragmen pallet.
 The migration collects pre-migration data useful for validating the migration was successful, and also checks the integrity of deposited and reserved balances.
 The on_runtime_upgrade unreserves and unlocks the balances, and post_upgrade checks that all expected locks were removed, and reserved balances were reduced by the expected amount.

 ---